The abolition or absence of a particular exclusivist

 solely on the basis of their belonging to this family;

-while the basic rule is that the first child will succeed the
+basic rule is that the first child will succeed the reigning monarch,

-reigning monarch, daughters follow in line behind sons even when
+daughters follow in line behind sons even when older —this brand

-of a reigning queen is not called "king")
+the husband of a reigning queen is not styled "King")

 - marriage-centered exclusivism